 If you spend any time in a gym you have probably seen that one person, slightly overweight with a round belly, that shows up every week without fail, puts in a tremendous amount of effort during workouts but never seems to change.
 They still look exactly the same.
 The exercise doesn’t seem to have any impact.
 It doesn’t make sense.
 They are working so hard.
 How is it nothing has changed?

-The Experiment: Can I Use Exercise to Lose Weight
+The Experiment: Can You Lose Weight Through Exercise Alone?

 How effective is exercise at inducing weight-loss?
 Can you really eat whatever you want and exercise will compensate?

 To answer these questions I ran an experiment.
 I kept an exercise diary for a full week documenting the stats from my activity tracker.
 At the end of the week I will tally the total number of active calories burned during exercise.
-We can use this number to estimate the potential impact my exercise might have on my ability to lose weight.
+We can use this number to estimate the potential impact my exercise might have on my ability to lose weight through exercise alone.

 Is the expected impact in line with your expectations?